phreeza/manuscript_axon_potentials/doc/manuscript.md

 Relevance to interpretation of electrophysiological recordings
 ----

-The low- and high-frequency components show qualitatively different behaviours as a function of recording location relative to the location of the terminal zone.
+Our recordings from the barn owl nucleus laminaris ([@fig:expmethod] and [@fig:barnowl]) confirmed that the low- and high-frequency components show qualitatively different behaviours as a function of recording location relative to the terminal zone.
 The low-frequency component is a largely stationary phenomenon, while the fine structure of the high-frequency component shifts gradually in space as a function of the axonal conduction velocity ([@fig:barnowl]).
 Due to the